Tempest6461/juicybot-docs/index.md

+---
+title: JuicyBot Legal
+---

 # JuicyBot Legal

-Welcome to the official documentation for JuicyBot.
+Welcome to the official legal documentation for JuicyBot.

-Here you'll find our terms of service and privacy policy.
+Here you'll find everything you need to know about using the bot and how we handle your data.

 ---